mohitpoonia/mohitpoonia/README.md

 32. **apache** - client server - uses httpd(d stands for dameon:continuously runs in background) that creates a pool of child processes or threads to handle requests.
 33. **ASICs** - *(Application-Specific Integrated Circuits)* are computer chips that combine several different circuits all on one chip – it's a "system-on-a-chip" (SoC) design – allowing it to be custom programmed to combine several related functions that together carry out a specific overall task.
 34. **UDP** - User Datagram Protocol, is a communication protocol used across the Internet for especially time-sensitive transmissions such as video playback or DNS lookups
 35. **Packets** - a packet is a small segment of a larger message.
 Data sent over computer networks, such as the Internet, is divided into packets, recombined by te client computer
+36. **Load Balance** - Load balancing is the method of distributing network traffic equally across a pool of resources that support an application.

 # Cloud Concepts
 ### Use Cases